heisenware/vrpc-react/README.md

 | `loading`| *boolean*      | indicates asynchronous activity
 | `error`  | *error object* | any network or client issues

-Or access the property `vrpc` that is always injected by the `withVrpc` function providing the same properties as described above.
+Or access the property `vrpc` that is always injected by the `withBackend` function providing the same properties as described above.

 ### Good to know